pecheylauren02/mp5_posh_portables/README.md

 <details><summary>Nav Shopping Bag</summary>

 - The nav bar contains a shopping bag icon with updates dynamically based on the contents of a user's shopping bag
-- The bag icon appears within a grey hexagon to continue the brand styling & site theme
-- The styling of the bag changes based on whether the bag is empty or not
-    - The bag icon turns white when there are contents or yellow (the same colour as the nav behind) if the bag is empty to appear empty
-    - The total is bold if the bag has contents, or regular weight if it doesn't.
 - The icon is a clickable link to the bag page with a colour change hover effect

 **Value to User**